Docs Menu

 Prior to MongoDB 4.2, db.createView() obtained an exclusive lock on the parent database, blocking all operations on the database and all its collections until the operation completed.

-• find on any other collections or views referenced in the pipeline, if any.
+• Any collections or views referenced in the view pipeline.

-A user with the readWrite built in role on the database has the required privileges to run the listed operations.
-Either create a user with the required role or grant the role to an existing user
+A user with the built-in readWrite role on the database has the required privileges to run the listed operations.
+To grant the required permissions, either:

 Given a collection survey with the following documents: